 My Mom Imposter Syndrome Scenario AKA My Shit Mom Moment

-I have a paranoia of forgetting my kids at school so in order to make sure I do not do that I have an alarm on my phone that goes off 5 days a week to ensure I do not get lost in time while I’m busy at work.
+I have a paranoia of forgetting my kids at school, so in order to make sure I do not do that I have an alarm on my phone that goes off 5 days a week to ensure I do not get lost in time while I’m busy at work.
 This year I’m homeschooling so the alarms are off.

 FYI Alarms are a great method to prevent forgetting important things.
 Never in my mind did I think I would need them to not forget my kids, eek!

-My phone rang and it was the school principal asking if I was picking up Abby, my oldest daughter.
+My phone rang and it was the school principal asking if I was picking up Abby, our oldest daughter.
 I said something to the reference of “of course I am.”

 The clock read 2:15, I still had almost an hour to get her from school so I had no idea why they were asking.